 The Feldenkrais Method® was one of the early forms of somatic education and has influenced the development of other somatic practices.
-Feldenkrais is an educational system that helps you become aware of how you use your body and then helps you change patterns that are causing you pain or negatively affecting your physical abilities.
+Feldenkrais is an educational system that helps you become aware of how you use your body and then helps you change patterns causing you pain or negatively affecting your physical abilities.

 Throughout your life, you develop physical and psychological behavior patterns to deal with all types of situations.
 These patterns can become deeply ingrained in your nervous system and remain even when you no longer need them.
 These outdated or dysfunctional patterns then cause pain or other problems.

 Feldenkrais lessons work with the nervous system's innate processes to free you from unwanted habitual patterns, often helping to relieve muscle tension and pain.
 Then new patterns of thinking, feeling, and moving can emerge, along with improved posture, flexibility, coordination, and self-image.

 Creating new patterns can benefit anyone who wants to move, sit, and lie more comfortably.
 It's especially useful for people with restricted movement, chronic pain, and psychological and neurological problems.
 Performing artists and athletes also use this somatic practice to improve performance.